ilbers/isar/RECIPE-API-CHANGELOG.md

     Only the "host" specific package is built automatically at cross builds.

   * Support emulated module build with cross-compiled kernel for linux-module

+### Rate-Limit apt fetching

+When downloading from debian snapshot mirrors, rate limits might apply.
+To limit the amount of parallel fetching to n kB / s, you can set `ISAR_APT_DL_LIMIT="<n>`.